wchrapcynski/Amiibo-API/README.md

 The following routes are currently set to be used.
 You can test GET by running `nodemon` in the `/src` folder and go to `localhost:3000` in your browser.
 You can also use [Postman](https://www.getpostman.com/) to test everything out.
 ```
+// Redirects the root to the amiibo resource
 router.get("/", function(req, res) { res.redirect(307, "/amiibo"); });
+// Main resource that lists the entire database
 router.get("/amiibo", amiiboController.index);
+// Searching by ID
 router.get("/amiibo/id/:id", amiiboController.showId);
+// Search by North American Release dates
 router.get("/amiibo/releaseNA/:release", amiiboController.showReleaseNA);
+// Searcy by American Release dates.
+The date format is YYYY-MM-DD.
 router.get("/amiibo/releaseJP/:release", amiiboController.showReleaseJP);
+// Search by name
 router.get("/amiibo/name/:name", amiiboController.showName);
+// Search by character name
 router.get("/amiibo/character/:character", amiiboController.showCharacter);
+// Search by type (Card/Figure)
 router.get("/amiibo/type/:type", amiiboController.showType);
+// Creates Amiibo listing
 router.post("/amiibo", amiiboController.create);
+// Edits an Amiibo listing
 router.put("/amiibo/id/:id", amiiboController.edit);
+// Deletes an Amiibo listing
 router.delete("/amiibo/id/:id", amiiboController.delete);
 ```
 If you're testing things out with Postman, you'll need to use these values in under Header: